 Smoking is a major cause of cardiovascular disease (heart, stroke and blood vessel disease).
-Smoking kills more than 15,000 Australians a year (more than 40 Australians each day) and nearly 40 per cent of all deaths from smoking are due to cardiovascular disease.
+Smoking kills 22,700 Australians a year (more than 60 Australians each day).

 Smoking damages the heart and blood vessels